-The role of the professional in maximising independence
+The role of the professional in maximising independence.

-Do you always decide how a child is to complete a task?
+Who decides how a child is to complete a task?

-- Support the child to take positive steps forward, to plan how they can reach their own goals
+- Support the child to take positive steps forward, to plan how they can reach their own goals.

-- Build in time for the child to celebrate, reflect and measure their progress and success
+- Build in time for the child to celebrate, reflect and measure their progress and success.

 - Reflect on your role.
 Plan your own objectives to help the child maximise their independence further.
 Review your progress towards doing this.